Ashgabat: Soviet period

 Soviet rule was established in Ashgabat in December 1917.
 However, in July 1918, a coalition of Mensheviks, Social Revolutionaries, and Tsarist former officers of the Imperial Russian Army revolted against the Bolshevik rule emanating from Tashkent and established the Ashkhabad Executive Committee.
 After receiving some support (but even more promises) from General Malleson, the British withdrew in April 1919 and the Tashkent Soviet resumed control of the city.

 In 1919, the city was renamed Poltoratsk (Полторацк), after Pavel Poltoratskiy, the Chairman of the Soviet of National Economy of the Turkestan Autonomous Soviet Socialist Republic.
 When the Turkmen SSR was established in 1924, Poltoratsk became its capital.
 The original name but in the form of "Ashkhabad" rather than "Askhabad" was restored in 1927.
 In keeping with standard Soviet practice, Imperial Russian street names were changed to honor prominent Communists, Russians, or socialist ideals.
 For example, Skobolev Square became Karl Marx Square, Grodekov Street became Ostrovskiy Street, and Kuropatkin Avenue became Freedom Avenue (and from 1953 to 1961, following Joseph Stalin's death, Stalin Avenue).
 In 1927 a statue of Vladimir Lenin designed by A.A.
 Karelin and Ye.R.
 Tripolskaya was erected.

 During World War II Ashgabat became a refuge for both institutions, including Moscow State University and the Kiev film studio, and individuals.
 Roughly 8,000 refugees were quartered in private homes during the war.
 Among the outsiders who escaped to Ashgabat during the war were Andrei Sakharov and author Yury Olesha.
 In 1944 Ukrainian motion picture director Mark Donskoy filmed Rainbow (Веселка, Радуга) in Ashgabat, which was nominated for an Academy Award as best foreign film.

 From this period onward, the city experienced rapid growth and industrialisation, although severely disrupted by a major earthquake on October 6, 1948.
 An estimated 7.3 on the Surface magnitude scale, the earthquake killed 110–176,000 (two-thirds of the population of the city), although the official number announced by Soviet news was only 40,000.
-The earthquake was recorded as one of the deadliest natural disasters in Soviet history.